ibm-cloud-docs/whcs-cli-plugin/annotator-for-clinical-data-acd-v1-cli.md

 ## Profiles
 {: #whcs-profiles-cli}
-Managing persisted profiles
+Manage persisted profiles.
+A profile contains annotator configuration information that will be applied to the annotators specified in the annotator flow.

-### ibmcloud whcs acd profiles (Get list of available persisted profiles)
+### ibmcloud whcs acd profiles
 {: #whcs-cli-profiles-command}

+Get a list of available persisted profiles.
 Returns a summary including ID and description of the available persisted profiles.

 ```sh
 ibmcloud whcs acd profiles